SHIFT

 Operand byte

-(binary)Shift variant Operation 00xx_xxxxSHIFT LEFT…logical shift left (LSL) 01xx_xxxxSHIFT RIGHT UNSIGNED…logical shift right (LSR) 10xx_xxxxSHIFT RIGHT SIGNED…arithmetic shift right (ASR) -
+(binary)Shift variant Operation 00xx_xxxxshift left…logical shift left (LSL) 01xx_xxxxshift right unsigned…logical shift right (LSR) 10xx_xxxxshift right signed…arithmetic shift right (ASR) -

-The shift count is stored in the low bits of this operand byte.
+For constant shifts, the shift count is stored in the low bits of this operand byte.
 For example,

 If the shift count is zero, no operation is performed, and the flags are unchanged, but the instruction still requires 3 clock cycles.
 This behavior is typical of most CPUs.